jaysonpotter/JoiStyk/README.md

 *View a demo of [JoiStyk](http://projects.jaysonpotter.com/JoiStyk/)!*

+Sunday April 6, 2013
+* Namespaced this badboy in a self-executing anonymous function.
+I think it's working out pretty well and makes it easy to extend.
+	* JoiStyk.x = Access X position
+	* JoiStyk.y = Access Y position
+	* JoiStyk.draw = Place in your draw() function to see JoiStyk go!
+* Added some more comments and goals

 Tuesday March 19, 2013
 * JoiStyk demo goes full viewport!!
 * cleaned up variable order